 - 1. Collect the instruction trace for your application using Arm® Debugger.
-See the Arm Development Studio User Guide for instructions. - 2.
+See Configuring trace for bare metal or Linux kernel targets in the Arm Development Studio User Guide for instructions. - 2.
 Export the instruction trace using the following command:

-trace dump <output> <instruction\trace\sources>
+trace dump <output> <instruction_trace_sources>

-<instruction\trace\sources> must only specify valid ETM sources.
-For example, CSETM\APP\0.
+<instruction_trace_sources> must only specify valid ETM sources.
+For example, csetm APP 0.

-- 1. Click Import Capture File(s)...
-2. - 2.
+- 1. Click Import Capture File(s)... - 2.
 Navigate to the directory that contains the trace dump. - 3.
 Select any of the files in the directory.

-A wizard opens, enabling you to choose what to do with the import.
+A wizard opens, enabling you to choose what to do with the import. - 4.
+Select Instruction Trace.

-4. Select Instruction Trace.
+Figure 4-1: Select Instruction Trace.